amosavian/FileProvider/README.md

 For interaction with UI, set delegate variable of `FileProvider` object

-You can use `absoluteURL()` method if provider to get direct access url (local or remote files) for some file systems which allows to do so (Dropbox doesn't support and returns path simply)
+You can use `absoluteURL()` method if provider to get direct access url (local or remote files) for some file systems which allows to do so (Dropbox doesn't support and returns path simply wrapped in URL)

 ### Delegates

 For updating User interface please consider using delegate method instead of completion handlers.
 Delegate methods are guaranteed to run in main thread to avoid bugs.

-It's simply tree method which indicated whether the operation failed, succeed and how much of operation has been done (suitable for uploading and downloading operations).
+It's simply three method which indicated whether the operation failed, succeed and how much of operation has been done (suitable for uploading and downloading operations).

 Your class should conforms `FileProviderDelegate` class: